 Spring is here and it seems the right time to bring this creamy pasta to the table.
 It has sun-dried tomatoes and lots of fresh baby spinach but this creamy vegetarian pasta is anything but boring!

 So today we’re making a creamy sun-dried and tomato spinach pasta full of fresh, vibrant ingredients.
 This recipe is a fun one, just in time for sunshine and happy times.
 Let’s start cooking.

 Now you can use just about any pasta you want – I just happened to want linguine for mine.
 Spaghetti, fettuccine, ziti, rigatoni, whatever you like.
 Just use half a pound of it, which is usually half a box.

-I used julienne cut sun-dried tomatoes in oil.
+I used julienne-cut sun-dried tomatoes in oil.
 Drain the oil and chop them up some more so they stretch well in the pasta.
 Once you start sauteing it, you’ll get this lovely aroma.
 So stick your nose close to the pan so you don’t miss it 😉 I used about half a cup of chopped sun-dried tomatoes but if you want to add more, feel free.
-Get it to your taste, this recipe is very versatile.
+You can also substitute sun-dried tomatoes with fresh grape or cherry tomatoes.

 Reserve some pasta water – we’ll use that to add some volume to the cream sauce which is mostly just heavy cream and freshly grated Parmesan cheese.
 Call it a pseudo-Alfredo sauce if you will.